Remembering Attilio Lombardo’s bizarre 18 months at Crystal Palace

-It can be easy to dismiss early Premier League TV deals in light of the sums being forked out in recent years, but 1997 undoubtedly represented a sea-change for money in English football.
+It can be easy to dismiss early Premier League TV deals when looking at the huge sums being spent in recent years, but 1997 still represented a sea-change for money in English football.

 For the first few years of the Premier League era, Sky Sports’ investment equated to a not-insubstantial £191million per season.
 But ahead of the 1997-98 season that figure suddenly shot up more than threefold.

 The £670million total – or an average of £2.79million per game – might seem tame in the light of the billions flowing through the game nowadays, but at the time it was anything but.

 Barnsley broke their transfer record on £1.5million striker Georgi Hristov, fellow newly-promoted side Bolton Wanderers paid Lazio £2million for centre-back Mark Fish, and the third team to come up from the second tier, Crystal Palace, signed a whole host of players for seven-figure sums.